AnVIX/RepData_PeerAssessment1/PA1_template.md

 ##     2304        0        0
 ```

 The `steps` variable comprises 2304 NA entries.
-For instance, the first day (2012-10-01) of the PAM measurements is consistent with absence of `steps` records for all intervals -- throughout the day.
+For instance, the first day (2012-10-01) of the PAM measurements is consistent with the absence of records for all intervals -- throughout the day.

 The strategy adopted here to fill-in the NA's proposes to estimate the latter from the available data.
-Specifically, NA's are substituted, on interval-basis, by the appropriate interval mean value (of steps).
-The needed quantities for each interval, that is the mean value of steps over all days considered in the study, were already estimated (`interv.mean$steps`) in **section 3**.
+Specifically, NA's are substituted on interval-basis by the appropriate interval mean value of steps.
+The required quantities for each interval, that is the mean value of steps over all days considered in the study, were already estimated (`interv.mean$steps`) in **Section 3**.
 Ultimately, a new dataset `data_pam_na.im` with imputed NA's is created, as executed by the following R script.

 ```r